apache/pulsar/site2/docs/concepts-messaging.md

 > #### No need to explicitly create new topics
 > You don't need to explicitly create topics in Pulsar.
 If a client attempts to write or receive messages to/from a topic that does not yet exist, Pulsar will automatically create that topic under the [namespace](#namespaces) provided in the [topic name](#topics).
+> If no tenant or namespace is specified when a client creates a topic, the topic is created in the default tenant and namespace.
+You can also create a topic in a specified tenant and namespace, such as `persistent://my-tenant/my-namespace/my-topic`. `persistent://my-tenant/my-namespace/my-topic` means the `my-topic` topic is created in the `my-namespace` namespace of the `my-tenant` tenant.

 ## Namespaces